SEO Research

 "Our homepage is not premium enough."

-Those comments are not always wrong.
-They are just incomplete.
+These comments aren't always wrong.
+They're just incomplete.

-Before a redesign, the better question is not whether a competitor looks better.
-It is whether the competitor communicates, routes, proves, and converts better for the same buyer job.
-That is a very different investigation.
+Before a redesign, the better question isn’t whether a competitor looks better.
+It’s whether they communicate, route, prove, and convert better for the same buyer.
+That investigation is smarter—and cheaper.

-If you want the hands-on comparison environment for this, SavageAudit's compare websites is the product surface.
-This article is the pre-redesign workflow teams should run before they turn a redesign into a taste contest.
+If you want a hands-on environment for this comparison, SavageAudit's compare websites tool is built for it.
+Use this workflow to separate real website gaps from subjective design opinions before a redesign turns into a taste contest.

 Why competitor comparison matters before a redesign